 Encircled is a Certified B Corp, they also brand themselves as being 100% green-powered from their studio down to the eco-friendly in-office products they use like reusable cutlery and bioplastics for events.

-As a small scale manufacturer Rawganique offers chemical-free pure organic clothing, they also offer slippers, sandals, and shower curtains… just to name a few of our favorite items for this shop.
 Their eco-friendly basics are made in Canada, the US, and Europe and have carefully ensured that their products are pure and contain no harmful chemicals.
 Their sizes range from XS-XXL.

 Rawganique — fabric and materials